Cookies managing

 One of the guards started talking about what a great guy Putin was, and he and his partner tried to take my weapons

-Then the bombings got very close.
+Then the bombings started getting very close.
 The windows were blasted out.
-The electricity and heating turned off, and it got very cold.
-And then the two security guards turned out to be traitors… One of them started talking about what a great guy Putin was, and he and his partner tried to take my weapons; they even called some fake police officer.
+The electricity and heating were cut off, and it got very cold.
+And then the two security guards turned out to be traitors...
+One of them started talking about what a great guy Putin was, and he and his partner tried to take my weapons; they even called this fake police officer.
 I agreed to surrender the weapons, but only at the police station and with signed documents.
 While they were distracted, we quickly went from the camp to the village where the family of one of the cooks lived.
 We were driving along the forest road and came upon a checkpoint, with local residents, who did not even have proper uniforms.
 They saw that my passport listed my place of birth as the Russian Federation and dragged me and my son from the car.
 They had us on the ground with guns to our heads.
-I screamed at one of them: “You are an idiot!
+I screamed at one of them: “You idiot!
 First ask me who I am and where I am from, and then point the gun at me!”
 He asked: “Well, who are you?”
-I blurted out: “Dikoe pole sniper school, Kurskaya street, 26, ID number such and such, code name such and such.”
+I blurted out: “Dyke Pole sniper school, Kurska street, 26, ID number such and such, code name such and such.”
 And then a guy stepped in and asked if I knew Max (my instructor).
-I realized that this was my chance, called Max, had him on speakerphone, and said that I could get killed.
+I realized that this was my chance.
+I called Max, put him on speakerphone, and said that I could get killed.
 Then I gave my phone to that guy who studied at the same sniper school.
 Anyway, everything got sorted out, but we went from the frying pan into the fire.
-At that area we basically had first row seats to watch real tank battles starting, the planes flew over, the mines making whistling sounds…
+At that area we basically had first row seats to watch real tank battles starting.
+There were planes flying over and shells whistling through the air…

 “Look, they are dragging your son somewhere”

-For two weeks we hid in the basement with the owner of the house in the Migalky village or Bucha region.
+For two weeks, we hid in the basement with the owner of the house in the village of Mihalky in Bucha District.
 We ate the food we managed to bring from the camp.
-There was complete round the clock blackout.
+There was a complete round-the-clock blackout.
 We cut up the carpets and nailed them to the windows.
 I stood guard at the yard every night armed with a machine gun.
-I was listening carefully: there was a rumor that the Russians sometimes entered the village at night.
+I was listening carefully, as there was a rumor that the Russians sometimes entered the village at night.

 I turned around to see a few men drag Zorik along the street like a sack of potatoes.
 They figured that he was placing the marks, not erasing them!
 I caught up with them in my car and asked them to let my kid go, and they shouted that he was a spy!

-Soon we found out that our community settled in Peremyshlyany in the Lviv region at a Jewish hotel.
-At the same time the local territorial defense guys warned us that there would be a battle around the village in the next couple of days.
+Soon we found out that our community had settled in Peremyshlyany in Lviv Oblast at a Jewish hotel.
+At the same time, the local territorial defense guys warned us that there would be a battle around the village in the next couple of days.
 So we were back on the road heading west.
 The trip was long and hard, and there were a lot of checkpoints with regular army forces.

 The kids jumped to the floor without waking up and covered their necks

 As soon as we settled in Peremyshlyany, Gershon asked us to go back to the camp to pick up the Torah scroll and get several hundred kilograms of kosher chicken meat that would last the community for a long time.
 So I went back there with him and my wife.
 Sara did not want to let me go for a long time.
-At first I wanted to go to the front, and she threatened that she would not let me back etc (I have to note that the First Brigade, where I was enrolled at some point, went down from 700 people to 350).
+At first I wanted to go to the front, and she threatened that she would not let me back etc. I have to note that the First Brigade, where I was enlisted at some point, had shrunk from 700 people to 350.

 Evacuation

-Anyway, we were on our way back through the Zhytomyr region, when we heard on the radio: “Citizens, air raid alert.”
-And suddenly a Russian SU-27 was flying right over our heads, and then it was shot downed by two Ukrainian planes… Zhytomyr itself looked terrible too: the rigged up bridge, blown up roads, an entire street block without windows, everything was charred.
+Anyway, we were on our way back through Zhytomyr Oblast, when we heard on the radio: “Citizens, air raid alert.”
+And suddenly a Russian SU-27 was flying right over our heads, and then it was shot down by two Ukrainian planes… Zhytomyr itself looked terrible too: the rigged up bridge, blown up roads, an entire street block without windows.
+E verything was charred.

-When we were leaving the Zhytomyr region, we got stopped at the checkpoint and asked where we were going.
+When we were leaving Zhytomyr Oblast, we were stopped at a checkpoint and asked where we were going.
 We explained.
 They asked: “Aren’t you afraid?”
-By then the camp had been looted, but the guards did not find the underground storage with the chicken.
+By then the camp had been looted, but the guards had not found the underground storage with the chicken.
 We got the Torah scroll and the meat and went back to Peremyshlyany, and then moved to Irshava, where the Kyiv community settled.

 I clearly remember the first night at the new place.
 The resort was close to the highway.
 We were drifting off to sleep when a truck drove by making a huge ruckus.
 At that point our two younger kids jumped down to the floor without waking up and covered up their necks to protect the arteries as I taught them.
 I felt a lump in my throat.
 They are true children of the war with honed reflexes.
 We had a lot of “adventures,” and our lives hung in the balance multiple times, but the most scared I felt was in that hotel room, when I was looking at my kids lying on the floor.